betajippity/betajippity.github.io/_posts/2013-02-08-bounding-boxes-for-ellipsoids.md

 author: Yining Karl Li
 ---

-Warning: this post is going to be pretty math-heavy.
+Warning\: this post is going to be pretty math-heavy.

 Let's talk about spheres, or more generally, ellipsoids.
 Specifically, let's talk about calculating axis aligned bounding boxes for arbitrarily transformed ellipsoids, which is a bit of an interesting problem I recently stumbled upon while working on Takua Rev 3.
 I'm making this post because finding a solution took a lot of searching and I didn't find any single collected source of information on this problem, so I figured I'd post it for both my own reference and for anyone else who may find this useful.